Armed faction enters major Libyan oil ports, putting output at risk

 Since then the LNA's opponents have launched several unsuccessful attacks against the ports in Libya's eastern Oil Crescent, in a campaign linked to a broader conflict between factions based in eastern and western Libya.

 The LNA had said the ports were well secured.
-But it said the BDB had launched a rapid, three-pronged attack early on Friday that pierced its defenses.
+But it said the BDB had launched a rapid, three-pronged attack early on Friday that pierced its defences.

 Air strikes repelled an attack targeting a third port, Brega, but the LNA withdrew men and equipment around Es Sider and Ras Lanuf to avoid a damaging fire fight, LNA spokesman Ahmed al-Mismari said.